Heart of Texas Chapter

 Chapter Activities

 The Heart of Texas Chapter holds 11 meetings a year featuring guest speakers on topics relevant to the members in regards to local items or interest, military and legislative issues, or local public or private citizens in prominent positions.
-The meetings will also alternate at times with entertainment.
 A special entertainment program with a live band occurs for the December dinner meeting.
 Each June, the Chapter holds its primary fundraiser which is a golf tournament open to the public and military at the City of Waco Cottonwood Creek Golf Course.
-We also provide educational scholarships for undergraduate students, awards for Baylor Army and Air and Space Force cadets, and awards for cadets at the five local JROTC units and Heart of Texas Young Marines.
+We use these funds to provide educational scholarships to veterans/veteran dependents as undergraduate students, awards to Baylor Army and Air and Space Force cadets, and awards to cadets at the five local JROTC units, Heart of Texas Young Marines and Civil Air Patrol.
 We also provide donations to veteran-related charitable support organizations and activities and participate in local events such as the annual Veterans Day Parade and Memorial Day Remembrance Ceremony.

 Legislative Issues